 Tenancy agreements that don’t contain pet clauses

-If you have a tenancy agreement template in your hands that doesn’t make your position on pets clear – if it’s not too late – then I suggest throwing that puppy straight in the bin.
+If you have a tenancy agreement template in your hands that doesn’t make your position on pets clear – if it’s not too late – then I’d suggest throwing that puppy straight in the bin (pun-intended).
 It’s a dud.

-If it is too late – and you’re using a dud – then it’s possible that the tenant has been given free reign and it will likely be harder for landlords to argue that pets are not allowed.
+If it is too late – and you’re using a dud – then it’s possible that the tenant has effectively been given free rein, making it more difficult for landlords to argue that pets are not permitted.

-If your tenant has a pet or wants to introduce one into the home, and you’re pet-friendly, then you might want them to agree to a pet policy.
+If your tenant already has a pet, or wishes to introduce one into the property, and you are pet-friendly, you may want them to agree to a pet policy.

 Tenancy agreement clauses for pet-friendly landlords